Late winter is the perfect time to talk about adding four-season structure with trellises, tuteurs, and obelisks.

 By adding decorative supports, the bed has vertical interest throughout the winter, when not much is happening.

-I also love the obelisk-trellis combination of these, found in P. Allen Smith’s Arkansas garden.
+I also love the obelisk-trellis combination of these, spotted on a trip to P. Allen Smith’s Arkansas unbelievable garden.

 But not all garden supports need to be formal, elaborate, or expensive.